spotify/annoy/README.rst

 The code should support Windows, thanks to `Qiang Kou <https://github.com/thirdwing>`__ and `Timothy Riley <https://github.com/tjrileywisc>`__.

-To run the tests, execute `python setup.py nosetests`.
+To run the tests, execute `python -m unittest`.
 The test suite includes a big real world dataset that is downloaded from the internet, so it will take a few minutes to execute.

 Discuss
 -------